IBM/docker101/lab1.md

 Since this is the first time you are running the nginx container, it will pull down the nginx image from the docker hub.
 Think of a docker `image` as the blueprint from which you can run many docker `containers`.

-2. Repeat step 1 several more times, note a new container ID each time
+2. Repeat step 1 several more times, note a new container ID each time.
+Use the `-d` shorthand of `--detach`.

 ```sh
 $ docker run -d nginx